mflx/academic-kickstart/content/credentials/aboutme.md

 - **Head of Coaching & Consulting** - leading a team of Agile and Organizational Development Coaches, Product Consultants and Dev Coaches at [Leanovate](https://www.leanovate.de/services/coaching-consulting/) (2019-2020).

+### Industries and domains

+Experience and clients across multiple domains in international companies.
+Expert knowledge in eHealth, eCommerce, tech platforms and classified.
+Solid knowledge in other fields like Cybersecurity and Fintech.
+Multiple customer groups: B2C, B2B, C2B.
+Strong in explore and scaling business phase.

 ---